p2rkw/xf86-input-mtrack/README.md

 For three finger swiping.
 The button that is triggered by swiping right.
 Integer value.
 A value of 0 disables swiping right.
 Defaults to 11.

+**SwipeUpClickTime** -
+For three finger swiping.
+How long button triggered by swiping up will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**SwipeDownClickTime** -
+For three finger swiping.
+How long button triggered by swiping down will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**SwipeRightClickTime** -
+For three finger swiping.
+How long button triggered by swiping right will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

+**SwipeLeftClickTime** -
+For three finger swiping.
+How long button triggered by swiping left will be hold down.
+Integer value representing milliseconds.
+Defaults to 300.

 **Swipe4Distance** -
 For four finger swiping.
 How far you must move your fingers before a button click is triggered.
 Integer value.
 Defaults to 700.